-A subdivision in the R-10, R-8, R-6, R-5, or R-3.5 dwelling district may include lots that are up to twenty percent less than the required minimum lot area of the applicable zoning designation provided the entire subdivision on average meets the minimum site area requirement of the underlying zone.
+Up to 25% of the lots in aA subdivision in the R-10, R-8, R-6, R-5, or R-3.5 dwelling district may include lots that are be up to twenty ten percent less than the required minimum lot area of the applicable zoning designation provided the lots within the entire subdivision on average meets the minimum site area requirement of the underlying zone.
 Any area within a powerline easement on a lot shall not count towards the lot area for that lot.